jzyustc/GLC/README.md

   pages={26088--26098},
   year={2024}
 }
+@article{qi2025generative,
+  title={Generative latent coding for ultra-low bitrate image and video compression}, author={Qi, Linfeng and Jia, Zhaoyang and Li, Jiahao and Li, Bin and Li, Houqiang and Lu, Yan}, journal={IEEE Transactions on Circuits and Systems for Video Technology}, year={2025}, publisher={IEEE}
+}
 ```

 ## Acknowledgement

-The main implementation of GLC is based on [DCVC](https://github.com/InterDigitalInc/CompressAI), the code prediction part is based on [CodeFormer](https://github.com/sczhou/CodeFormer) and the metric evaluation part is based on [NeuralCompression](https://github.com/facebookresearch/NeuralCompression).
+The main implementation of GLC is based on [DCVC](https://github.com/InterDigitalInc/CompressAI), the code prediction part is based on [CodeFormer](https://github.com/sczhou/CodeFormer) and the metric evaluation part of image is based on [NeuralCompression](https://github.com/facebookresearch/NeuralCompression).